ordina-jworks/ordina-jworks.github.io/_posts/2020-03-28-Healthcare-on-FHIR.md

 ---

 # And then there was FHIR
 The healthcare industry is currently buried under mountains of data, and much of it is unorganized or out of reach.
-For instance, care givers who are responsible for emergency care may not always have the patient's history they need.
+For instance, care givers who are responsible for emergency care may not always have access to the patient's history they need.
 This might force them to resort to guessing or basing their treatment on the information the patient provides.
 If the patient is unable to give a medical history or other information such as allergies, the problem gets worse.

 Exchanging healthcare information in a safer and faster manner is therefore a primary goal in the healthcare industry.
 Software developers and IT professionals in this industry are tasked with integrating software applications without sacrificing security of sensitive patient information.

 Today's health IT environment is also very fragmented.
-Integrating with different health systems as well as sharing data has been a difficult and expensive process.
+Integrating with different health systems as well as sharing data is a difficult and expensive process.
 Each of these systems tend to favor flexibility of their specific function or department over interoperability with external applications.

 **Fast Healthcare Interoperability Resources** (FHIR, pronounced “fire”) is a set of standards providing a mechanism for exchanging data between healthcare applications.